badmanwillis/Eduardo/README.md

 A [ST-Nucleo-F429ZI Microcontroller](https://os.mbed.com/platforms/ST-Nucleo-F429ZI/) was used to control the stepper and servo motors, as well as read the the flex sensor value.

-### Legit code

-### Hacky code

 #### Simple combing demonstration

-For the project showcase day a greatly simplified version of the code was run, to ensure a successful demonstration.
+For the project showcase day a greatly simplified version of the code (demo_control_code.cpp) was run, to ensure a successful demonstration.
-**_WARNING_ The arm will move to a starting position as soon as the microcontroller and PSU are on.**
+**_WARNING_.
+The arm will move to a starting position as soon as the microcontroller and PSU are on.**

 In a terminal.
 > roscore